 The second reason is related to those unofficial plugins or channels mentioned in the previous section.
 Simply put, watching these channels amounts to committing copyright violations because you haven’t paid for the content.
 This may get you in a lot of trouble if you’re not careful!
 In this case, a VPN will serve to hide your identity from your ISP and protect you from troubles.

-If you’re not sure what VPN to use, check out our Best VPN for Plex list.
+If you’re not sure what VPN to use, check out our Best VPN services list.